James Cappleman: Aldermanic campaigns

-Chicago City Council (2011–present)
+Chicago City Council (2011–2023)

-Cappleman is a member of Budget, Ethics, Health, Housing, Licensing & Consumer Protection, Pedestrian & Traffic, and Zoning Committees.
+Cappleman was a member of Budget, Ethics, Health, Housing, Licensing & Consumer Protection, Pedestrian & Traffic, and Zoning Committees.

 In 2016, Cappleman, along with the other members of the Chicago City Council LGBT Caucus and Mayor Rahm Emanuel, sought for the legal right for the transgender community to choose the bathroom of their choice, citing the unnecessary stress that they go through when they need to go to the bathroom.

 Cappleman worked with Congresswoman Jan Schakowsky to encourage the City of Chicago to create a housing-first pilot project that housed 75 people living under two Uptown viaducts along Lake Shore Drive in 2016.
 After this pilot project was completed, the City of Chicago realized the need to create a process that would identify each homeless person receiving services in an effort to better track who was getting care and how efficient the process was to get them off the streets and into permanent housing.
 In May 2017, he was the lead sponsor of a resolution that called for the City of Chicago, Cook County, and the State of Illinois to collaborate to create interventions to reduce prison recidivism, especially among those frequently arrested who have mental illness.
 With this resolution, Cappleman called for clear outcome measures that tracked the efficiency and success of the interventions provided.

 During the mayoralty of Lori Lightfoot, Cappleman has been considered an ally of Lightfoot on the City Council.
 He has endorsed her for reelection in the 2023 Chicago mayoral election.

 On July 5, 2022, Cappleman announced that he would not run for reelection and would retire at the end of his term in May 2023.